Skip To Content

 More than $34,000 Up to 85%

-Because of these income thresholds, tax planning experts often advise looking for ways to lower your combined income.
 “When you plan for retirement,” says Vinay Navani, a shareholder with WilkinGuttenplan, an accounting and consulting firm in East Brunswick, New Jersey, “you need to think in terms of multiyear projections.”
 For example, if you anticipate a big one-time event, such as the sale of a business, you may be better off structuring the sale as an installment sale to be paid off over several years instead of an all-cash transaction.
 This can help evenly distribute your overall income and possibly keep you in a lower tax bracket, which could help reduce the portion of your Social Security benefits that is subject to federal income tax.

 You may also want to consider a longer-term strategy for drawing from your individual retirement accounts (IRAs).
 That's because withdrawals from a traditional IRA generally will be included in your federal taxable income.
 Qualified withdrawals from a Roth IRA, however, are generally not included in your federal taxable income.
-So if you have both, you may want to carefully consider whether you should make withdrawals from your Roth IRA or traditional IRA first.
+So, if you have both, you may want to carefully consider whether you should make withdrawals from your Roth IRA or traditional IRA first.

 Those hoping to work in retirement need to be especially careful if they’re planning to claim Social Security benefits early.
-Even if you’re just working part-time, it’s important to consider how that continuing income will affect your benefits.

 There is some good news, however: Because the penalty is determined by your individual earned income, if you retire early but your spouse doesn’t, your spouse’s earned income will not be factored into the earnings limit.
-Additionally, when you reach your full retirement age, the earnings limit disappears, and Social Security will recalculate your benefit amount, giving you credit for any months when benefits were reduced due to the earnings limit.1
+Additionally, when you reach your full retirement age, the earnings limit disappears, and Social Security will recalculate your benefit amount, giving you credit for any months when benefits were reduced due to the earnings limit.5

 Keep in mind, if you file your tax return jointly, your spouse’s earnings will be included when calculating your combined income for purposes of determining the taxation of your benefits.